Magellol/dali-classifier/README.md

 # dali-classifier

 Jupyter notebook to train a computer vision model to recognize our cat, Dali.
 I wrote about it in this [blog post](https://tlbvr.com/blog/deep-learning-cat-classifier/).
+It is currently hosted on [Hugging Face](https://huggingface.co/spaces/magellol/dali).

 This project uses [`nix`](https://nixos.org/) to set up the python environment.